LiviaJonnatan/Introduction-to-DataScience_Course_Project/README.md

 ## Team Members
 ---
-- **Livia Jonnatan:** I am a Data Science major and Economics minor and I am new to GitHub.
+- **Livia Jonnatan:** I am a Data Science major and Economics minor.
+I enjoy photography and cooking.
 - **Matthew Currie:** I am a computer science major interested in data analysis.
 In my spare time, I watch too much youtube and read whatever library book I happen to have nearby.
 - **Jivraj Grewal:** I am a major in computer science and this is my frist time using data analyitics tools.